One-Shot Coordination of First and Last Mode Transportation: Priority-Based Pricing Model

+With Proposition~\eqref{prop:multi-legged}, given the graph $G$, the value of time $\alpha$ and the value of $b$, the operator can evaluate \emph{multi-service} viability of the feeder service.
+Also, given a node $l$, Proposition~\ref{prop:necc-suff-b-multi-legs} can be interpreted as a necessary condition for viability of a single depot V.R.P. service.
+Note that we give three necessary conditions in Proposition~\ref{prop:multi-legged}.
+The bound in claim~(a) requires the computation of $g_l(b)$ for each $b$.
+In comparison, condition~(b) is a computationally simpler relation but provides a bound lower than the one in condition~(a).
+Condition~(c) provides a stricter bound than condition~(b) under the assumption that $k_l>0$ for all $l \in V$.

-\begin{remark} \longthmtitle{Reduced route set reaches a constant as the destination time $T$ is increased} There exists a time $T^*$ such that for all $T \geq T^*$, the set $\MbrR$ is the same.
-This is because even though the set $\mathbf{R}$ includes more and more routes as $T$ increases, the time from pickup at a node to drop off at interchange $I$ cannot exceed a certain value to maintain $\bril \geq 0$.
-Furthermore, even for pick-ups with higher pickup times, higher costs would render them unprofitable.
-Thus $\MbrR$ do not have such routes.
-This is particularly useful as the set $\mathbf{R}$ and problem~\eqref{eq:equivoptmodel} keeps growing with $T$, whereas the size of~\eqref{eq:equivoptmodel} with $\MbrR$ instead or $\mathbf{R}$ does not grow for $T \geq T^*$. \oprocend \end{remark}
+\begin{remark} \longthmtitle{Reduced route set reaches a constant as the destination time $T$ is increased} There exists a time $T^*$ such that for all $T \geq T^*$, the set $\Mc{R}(\Mbf{R})$ is the same.
+This is because even though the set $\Mbf{R}$ includes more and more routes as $T$ increases, for a route to be in $\Mc{R}(\Mbf{R})$, the service times $\tril$ cannot exceed a certain value while satisfying $\bril \geq 0$.
+Furthermore, even for services with lower service times, higher costs would render longer routes unprofitable.
+Thus $\Mc{R}(\Mbf{R})$ do not have such routes.
+This is particularly useful as the set $\Mbf{R}$ and problem~\eqref{eq:equivoptmodel} keeps growing with $T$, whereas the size of~\eqref{eq:equivoptmodel} with $\Mc{R}(\Mbf{R})$ instead of $\Mbf{R}$ does not grow for $T \geq T^*$. \oprocend \end{remark}